al-ce/tardis.nvim/README.rst

             y_off = 2,                  -- offset or column
             split = false,              -- open info in a split instead of float },

+        -- any opts valid for telescope.builtin.git_bcommits
+        telescope = {
+            delta = true,               -- use delta as the preview pager }
     }

 Usage